Counseling and Spiritual Care, is it Harmful or Ineffective? Conversion Therapy--What is it?

 The researchers then examined another angle, "If the attempt at the change process was going to be harmful, this harm should show up among those continuing to pursue change over a period of six years or more years."
 What then was the outcome of their research?

-"Contrary to these expectations, we found no evidence of movement toward increased distress on average as a result of Exodus involvement.
+"Contrary to these expectations, we found no evidence of movement toward increased distress on average...
 Table 4 shows that the GSI scores moved toward less distress T1 to T6, attaining significance and a moderate to small effect size." (emphasis added)

 Is Christian Ministry Ineffective?